dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 #### `useStickyEdit` option removed

 Editing is now always "sticky".
-If you need to control how a user is redirected back to the edit origin after an edit, use the **[events mechanism](../events.md)** to preceisely control the validation state on other pages after the edit.
+If you need to control how a user is redirected back to the edit origin after an edit, use the **[events mechanism](../events.md)** to precisely control the validation state on other pages after the edit.

 #### `csp` options removed